BUILDING THE SPE ECOSYSTEM

 STANDARDIZING OT & IoT

-The Single Pair Ethernet Consortium (SPEC) of TIA represents technology leaders committed to providing to accelerating the adoption of next generation Operational Technology (OT) and Internet of Things (IoT) connectivity using SPE Technologies.
+The Single Pair Ethernet Consortium (SPEC) of TIA represents technology leaders committed to accelerating the adoption of next generation Operational Technology (OT) and Internet of Things (IoT) connectivity using SPE Technologies.

 The Role of Single Pair Ethernet in Data Collection

 By 2025 it’s expected that there will be over 75 billion devices connected to networks around the world, ranging from sensors to robots.
 The intrinsic value of OT and IoT for buildings is data collection and how that data can help Building Occupants, Owners and Operators improve the user experience, increase operational efficiency and drive an overall better ROI from built spaces.
 While wireless connectivity can, and will, support many of these connections, wireless is limited in practicality and long-term operational viability because these devices must be powered by batteries or a separate power cable.
 In this context, the ability of Ethernet wired connectivity to run simultaneous data and power over a single

 Standardization of OT and IoT is critical to obtaining widespread adoption.
 The IEEE and TIA currently are developing standards to support Single Pair Ethernet; this is an important first step but there is still much work to be done.
 The Building OT/ IoT ecosystem is vast, including many different industries and interested parties.
 How do we reach the entire ecosystem, coalesce around a standard- based technology and help propel the IoT revolution?
 We have gathered a panel of Building Technology ecosystem members and consumers from manufacturers of MEP systems to CRE companies, network connectivity companies and safety and security manufacturers to discuss how we will overcome this challenge.